Fynny: Building a one-stop debt relief app with 20% better task success

-Designed mobile-first growth, acquisition, and activation flows in Figma, improving onboarding completion and reducing repayment setup time.
-Streamlined fragmented debt management into one go-to platform, boosting task success to drive growth in monthly repayment volume.
+Designed growth, acquisition, and activation flows in Figma, improving onboarding completion, landing page and reducing repayment setup time.
+Streamlined fragmented debt management into one go-to platform, in order to boost task success to drive growth in monthly repayment volume.

 September 2024 to January 2025